4 Plants Cup 2020 Registration Closes

 I don’t want to post pictures of my grow on social media, is that OK?

-You’re encouraged to share the progress of your grow on social media but not required.
-If you prefer to keep your pictures private, you can let us know in the submission form by clicking the ‘Private?’ option instead.
+You’re encouraged to share the progress of your grow on social media but absolutely not required.
+If you prefer to keep your pictures private, you can let us know directly and we will not share them.

 What is your policy on abusive behaviour?